First Law of Tragicomedies

 - Joss Whedon's raison d'etre: Buffy and Firefly contain frequent switches in tone between comedy and drama/tragedy frequently - some episodes will be extremely comedic in tone, some almost completely without humour and terribly bleak.
 Almost every episode of both shows will generally contain elements of both.
 Whedon particulary delights in cutting straight from comedy to tearjerkers and vice versa (for instance, in Firefly Mal tells Simon that Kaylee is dead.
 Cue slow-mo run to her bedside, accompanied by desolate strings on the soundtrack.
 Kaylee's fine.
 Mal's psychotic.
 Everyone splits their sides at Simon's expense).
 In Buffy, in keeping with the trope described on this page, the lighter subplots and snappy dialogue tends to fall away a lot as seasons near their climax.

-- Doctor Who is a good example.
-It relies a lot on witty dialog and funny jokes, but it also knows how to make things serious in particularly epic and/or sad moments.
+- The Russell T Davies approach relies a lot on witty dialog and funny jokes, but it also knows how to make things serious in particularly epic and/or sad moments.
 He also has a very similar love of combining horror and comedy, but in a more self-aware, Campy way rather than in exploiting the resulting Bathos.

 - Little Shop of Horrors fits this law, though the film adaptation does not.